-Nonmotorized options can run as low as $35 for a simple thatching rake.
-A gas-powered version can be rented from around $50.
+- Nonmotorized options can run as low as $35 for a simple thatching rake.
+A gas-powered version can be rented starting around $50.

-Slicing dethatchers, like other options, come in a wide variety.
+- Slicing dethatchers come in a wide variety of options.
 One option is an attachment that fits on a regular walk-behind tiller, which runs about $80.
-Push, walk-behind and tow-behind options can range from as low as $39 to more than $350.
+Push, walk-behind, and tow-behind options can range from as low as $39 to more than $350.

 DIY?
 Or Call in a Lawn Care Pro?